ggstuart/greenview/README.markdown

 Installation
 -------

-Dowload the windows installer [here]{https://github.com/ggstuart/greenview/archives/master "Windows installer"}
+Dowload the windows installer [here](https://github.com/ggstuart/greenview/archives/master "Windows installer")

 OR, just copy the greenview.py module into a directory somewhere and import it to use the base library.